20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
-- Assembly: `get 'assemble/:uid', to: 'technologies#assemble', as: 'assemble'`
+- Assembly:
   - use for Component and Technology
+  - `resources :assemblies`
-  - `get 'assemble/:uid/items', to: 'technologies#assembly_items', as: 'assembly_items'` <- use instead of `/technologies/:id/items`
+    - use instead of `/technologies/:id/items`
     - but keep `/technologies/:id/prices`